Biotechnology and genetic engineering in Bangladesh: Genome sequencing projects

-Jute genome
+Jute

 In 2008, with the funding of the government, the University of Dhaka, DataSoft IT firm and Bangladesh Jute Research Institute initiated a collaborative genome research program on jute under the leadership of Dr. Maqsudul Alam who had previously sequenced the genomes of papaya and rubber.
 Subsequently, in 2010, the group of scientists successfully sequenced the genome of jute, through which, Bangladesh became only the second country after Malaysia, among the developing nations, to have successfully sequenced a plant genome.

-Fungus genome
+Fungus

 In 2012, the same group of scientists decoded the genome of Macrophomina phaseolina, a Botryosphaeriaceae fungus, which is responsible for causing seedling blight, root rot, and charcoal rot of more than 500 crop and non-crop species throughout the world.
 The sequencing took place at the laboratory of Bangladesh Jute Research Institute and was done as part of The Basic and applied Research on Jute project.

+Rice

+In 2021, scientists at the Bangladesh Institute of Nuclear Agriculture (BINA) and Bangladesh Agricultural University (BAU) unveiled the full genome sequence of salinity and submergence-tolerant rice for the first time.

 Biotechnology industry

-Biotechnology industry is yet to be a major contributor on the national economy, however, according to the experts, the results of some ongoing research shows enough potentials of this sector.
+The biotechnology industry is yet to be a major contributor on the national economy, however, according to the experts, the results of some ongoing research shows enough lacks of this sector.
 BCSIR has undertaken the production of Spirulina and a certain quantity of it is being marketed as tablets by several private manufacturers.
 BCSIR has also explored the production of baker's yeast using molasses which are by-products of the sugarcane manufacturing plants in the northern part of the country.
 The net production of molasses numbers about 100,000 million tons per year, about half of which is used in the distilleries for the production of ethanol.
 The production of Rhizobium is also perceived to have commercial potential.
 Several private pharmaceutical companies have started to develop separate and dedicated biotech units.
 Some private firms like BRAC Biotechnology Center, Square Agric-tech and Aman Agro Industries are producing virus-free potato seeds in substantial quantities, gradually reducing the dependency on imported potato seeds.
 Proshika Tissue Culture Center is now exporting varieties of tissue culture derived orchid plants.
 Pharmaceutical companies like the Incepta Pharmaceuticals have begun to produce and market insulin and preparing to export abroad.
 Incepta has also signed an agreement with ICGEB to receive the technological know-how for commercially manufacturing hepatitis B vaccine.